 Here’s what you need to know about hiring software developers today:

 Decide what kind of developer you need

-Software developers come in many flavors, but most fall into one of three broad categories:
+Software developers come in many varieties, but most fall into one of three broad categories:

 - Back-end developers — If the front end is the software’s chassis, the back end is the engine.
 Back-end developers typically work in a compiled language like Java, C++ or C#.
 In addition, these developers generally have a good understanding of database technologies, such as SQL.